NeoGeographyToolkit/StereoPipeline/docs/sfs_usage.rst

       ref.tif ba/run-final_residuals_pointmap.csv                    \
       -o ba/run

+This operation is rather fragile, and the resulting alignment may not be sufficiently precise.
+If among the input images there exists a stereo pair, it is suggested to instead align ``ref.tif`` to the DEM obtained from that stereo pair, then use that alignment to transform the cameras to the coordinate system of ``ref.tif``, before continuing with SfS, as shown in :numref:`sfs-move-cameras`.

 The value of ``--max-displacement`` could be too high perhaps, it is suggested to also experiment with half of that and keep the result that has the smaller error.